Jormit/Flight-Sim/README.md

 OpenGL flight simulator with procedural terrain generation.

 ## Current Status.
-Can generate and display terrain with basic lighting.
+- Can generate and display textured terrain.
+(Splatted texture).
+- Can display text easily.
+- Can load obj files using tiny obj loader.